Guzengjie/PyraMixer/README.md

 ## Project Overview

 PyraMixer employs an innovative pyramid-based multi-scale hybrid architecture to achieve high-accuracy long-term forecasting.
-The core idea of the model is to decompose the input sequence into multiple scale levels using interval sampling, then extract features and perform forecasting with MSM.
+The core idea of the model is to decompose the input sequence into multiple scale levels using interval sampling.
+Then, MSM and ARR is used to extract features and perform forecasting.

 ## Model Architecture

 ### PyraMixer Core Components

-- **Splitting**: Sequence decomposition module that divides the input time series into even and odd parts
+- **Splitting**: Sequence decomposition module that divides the input time series into subsequence and residual parts
-- **DGS**: Deep Gating Module for feature selection and filtering
+- **DGS**: get a multi-scale pyramid
 - **FFTMix**: Frequency-domain feature mixer based on Fast Fourier Transform
 - **SampleLinear**: Sampling linear transformation layer
 - **MSM**: Multi-Scale Mixing module
-- **LRSNU**: Long Sequence Update Network
+- **LRSNU**:  a branch of PyraMixer.
+PyraMixer can construct multiple branches.
+Our paper use one branch of PyraMixer.

 ### Supported Models